BDC Hamburger Icon

 Take the time to understand each employee's personal goals, motivations and challenges.
 By building stronger personal connections, small business managers can better support their team — leading to increased job satisfaction and reduced turnover.

-Here are a few alternatives to Mayo’s management theories that small businesses can explore.
+Although Mayo’s management theory is widely used in business, it’s not the only theory at your disposal.
+Here are a few other popular management theories that small businesses can explore.

 Mintzberg management theory explained